Nervous System Literacy

 TRAINING WORKSHOP

-Nervous System Literacy for schools, higher education and youth organisations
+Nervous System Literacy for learning, wellbeing and behaviour

-Discover and be able to calmly explain the science of the nervous system
+Understand the science of the nervous system and stress responses

 If you’d like to explore whether this could support your team, you’re very welcome to book a 20-minute discovery call or email me.